allthingslinux/tux/README.md

     </p>
 </div>

+# NOTE: This bot (without plenty of tweaking) is not ready for multi-server use, we recommend against using it until it is more complete

 ## About

 Tux is a Discord bot for the All Things Linux Discord server.
 It is designed to provide a variety of features to the server, including moderation, support, utility, and various fun commands.
 The bot is written in Python using the discord.py library.